tarwn/lessthandot-hugo/blogs/content/posts/2016-12-28-transactional-replication-from-availability-groups-to-azure-sql-database-part-3-the-publisher.md

 Because my database is in an AG, I need to make sure that the distributor is configured on all the replicas in the AG.
 Note: you only have to do this step for the first publication &#8211; not each subsequent publication.

-In this example, I&#8217;ll need to configure SQL2014AG1, the other replica.
+In this example, I'll need to configure SQL2014AG1, the other replica.

 Connect to SQL2014AG1.
 Right-click Replication and select Configure Distribution.